InfiniteEndeavours/Portfolio-Site/README.md

     ![cv](docs/testing/first-time-user/cv.png)

 * I want to be able to navigate the site easily.
-    * The user can easily navigate the site by simply scrolling up or down as it is a one page site.
-This makes it mobile friendly.
+    * The user can easily navigate the site by simply scrolling up or down as it is a one-page site.
+This makes it mobile-friendly.
 The user can also navigate to specific sections using the navbar.

 ![navigation gif](docs/testing/first-time-user/scroll-and-click.gif)

 ### Returning Visitor

-* I should be able to quickly locate important information such as the persons skill set, so I can show it to someone else.
+* I should be able to quickly locate important information such as the person's skill set, so I can show it to someone else.
     * The user can easily locate this information by using the navbar at the top of the page which will hyperlink to the desired section.

     ![resume page](docs/testing/returning-user/locate-information.png)